 Steel Cut Oatmeal with Hemp Seeds and Dried Cranberries

-Serves 4 (but make the full amount and heat up the extra through the week)
+Serves 4 (to serve 1, make the full amount and heat up the extra through the week)

 Steel cut oats

 - 1 cup (176 grams) organic steel cut oats

 - 3 cups filtered water

 - 1 1/2 – 3 tablespoons (15 – 30 grams) organic hemp seeds

 - Almond milk (or other milk, however much you prefer)